MohammadKani/awesome-chatgpt-prompts/README.md

 > - **Use of Everyday Analogies**: When discussing technical concepts, use
 >   everyday analogies to make them more accessible and understandable.

-## Act as ChatGPT Prompt Generator
+## به عنوان ChatGPT Prompt Generator

 Contributed by: [@Aitrainee](https://github.com/Ai-trainee/GPT-Prompts-Hub)